-9. All patients who have not undergone bilateral surgical castration must continue suppression of testosterone production by appropriate usage of GnRH agonists or antagonists.
+9. All patients who have not undergone bilateral surgical castration must continue suppression of testosterone production by appropriate usage of gonadotropin releasing hormone (GnRH) agonists or antagonists.

 10. Patients must not have other invasive malignancies (within the past three years with the exception of non-melanoma skin cancers or non-invasive bladder cancer).